 ACCESSORY STRUCTURE

 A structure on the same lot with, and of a nature customarily incidental and subordinate to, the principal structure.
+See section 185-51 (Accessory building and Structure) and 101-29 (Flood Proofing)

 ACCESSORY USE

 A use which is clearly incidental to or customarily found in connection with the principal use of the premises and, except as otherwise provided in this Code, is located on the same lot or parcel as the principal use of the premises.
 When the term "accessory" is used in the Code, it shall have the same meaning as "accessory use."
 Also referred to as "ancillary use."